Perfect Burgundy Wines to Elevate Your Holiday Dinners

 I had long treasured a bottle of Vosne Romanée “Les Malconsorts,” a fine first growth, from the 1935 vintage.
 I bought it from Morrell’s in New York for $125, and they had procured it from the private cellar of the Laurent Restaurant in New York.
 I decided to pair it with a 1988 Clos Frontin Vosne Romanée “Les Malconsorts” from the 1988 vintage.
 A special dinner was prepared for us in 2005 by the chef at the Peninsula Grill, a fine Charleston restaurant.
 The 1935 vintage had just enough concentrated life to it to go exquisitely with foie gras, while the 1988 accompanied the main course.

 We were struck by the blackberry flavors of each wine.
 Clearly they reflected the same elegant terroir.
-And as the courses continued, Sliced Muscovy Duck Breast, Crispy Pork Osso Bucco and Grilled New Zealand Venison Chops, we knew we were consuming a meal to remember!
+And as the courses continued, Sliced Muscovy Duck Breast, Crispy Pork Osso Bucco, and Grilled New Zealand Venison Chops, we knew we were consuming a meal to remember!
 You may want to arrange something similar.
 Just take two vintages far enough apart for a sense of contrast.

 In Burgundy, a dinner at Marc Meneau’s L’Espérance at Vézelay featured duck, and I chose to accompany it with a Nuits St. Georges “Les Vaucrains” (1985).
 The fit was excellent, for the duck itself and for the broth that was served.
 And Nuits St. Georges still gives excellent value for high quality.
-Any meal here, though, will end with a number of desserts offered by the host, so don’t forget to have some strong coffee and a fine cognac, to finish your feast!
+Any meal here, though, will end with several desserts offered by the host, so don’t forget to have some strong coffee and a fine cognac, to finish your feast!

-Your own feasts at home are as unlimited as your imagination.
+Your feasts at home are as unlimited as your imagination.
 Try a Griotte Chambertin with fine cherry flavors with roast goose with lingonberries – or a white Chassagne Montrachet with swordfish or fine Dover sole.
 The richer the wines, I think, the more elegant the occasion.

 Besides, you can always start that diet next year!